The Brooch: A Versatile Jewel with Rachel Church

 What makes a brooch such an interesting, versatile piece of jewellery?
 Brooches began life as dress fasteners, but their decorative potential soon made them the perfect way to make a splash and send a message.

-In this talk, Rachel Church will look at how brooches have been used since the middle ages as beautiful dress accessories, as tiny pieces of art, or as canvases to send a message about politics or identity.
+In this recorded talk, Rachel Church explores how brooches have been used since the middle ages as beautiful dress accessories, tiny pieces of art, or canvases to send a message about politics or identity.

 Who is the speaker?